QuestioWo/QuestioWo/README.md

 ### [UGDRV][ugrdv]

 A project to create software for a driverless racing car.
-I handle the GitLab and CI along with detecting cones in a 3D environment from two 2D images.
+I left the team in July 2023 after I had graduated, steeping down from the role of Head Software Engineer.

 ### [Buddhabrot][buddhabrot]